Home Guides Common Problems FAQ Contact

 Usually a failing catalytic converter, a bad downstream O2 sensor, or an exhaust leak near the cat.
 Very common, moderately expensive.

 Vacuum leak, dirty MAF sensor, weak fuel pump, or clogged fuel injectors.
-Check the intake boot and MAF first — they're the cheap fixes.
+Check the intake boot and MAF first.
+Those are the cheap fixes.

 Worn spark plugs, failing coils, bad fuel injectors, or low compression.
-If paired with P0301–P0308, the last digit points to the specific cylinder.
+If paired with P0301 through P0308, the last digit points to the specific cylinder.

 Stuck-open thermostat 9 times out of 10.
-A cheap fix with a big impact on fuel economy.
+Cheap fix, big impact on fuel economy.

 Frequently asked questions